bradkav/AntiparticleDM/README.md

 ## Contents

 - `calc`: core code for calculating the statistical significance for discriminating between Dirac and Majorana Dark Matter (DM).
+- `scripts`: scripts for reproducing results from the paper (NB: some may need to be implemented on a computing cluster...)
 - `analysis`: scripts for processing the results and generating plots.
 - `results`: data products for a range of DM masses, couplings and experimental ensembles.
 - `plots`: plots from arXiv:XXXX.XXXXX (and others).